TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movies Now Playing

     *   American Sniper
+    *   Paddington
+    *   Project Almanac
+    *   Black or White
     *   The Boy Next Door
-    *   Paddington
     *   The Wedding Ringer
+    *   The Imitation Game
     *   Taken 3
-    *   The Imitation Game
     *   Strange Magic
+    *   The Loft
     *   Selma
-    *   Mortdecai
-    *   Into the Woods
-    *   The Hobbit: The Battle of the Five Armies
     *   See All Now Playing

     Opening This Week = Limited Release

-    *   Black or White
-    *   The Loft
-    *   Project Almanac
-    *   Above and Beyond
-    *   The Devil's Violinist
-    *   Girlhood
-    *   Running Man
-    *   Supremacy
-    *   Timbuktu
-    *   See All Opening This Week

-    Coming Soon

     *   Jupiter Ascending
     *   Seventh Son
     *   The SpongeBob Movie: Sponge Out of Water
+    *   3 Nights in the Desert
+    *   Ballet 422
+    *   Enter the Dangerous Mind
+    *   One Small Hitch
+    *   Love, Rosie
+    *   The Voices
+    *   The Other Man: F.W. de Klerk and the End of Apartheid in South Africa
+    *   Pass the Light
+    *   See All Opening This Week

+    Coming Soon

     *   Fifty Shades of Grey
     *   Kingsman: The Secret Service
     *   The Duff
     *   Hot Tub Time Machine 2
     *   McFarland, USA
+    *   Focus
+    *   The Lazarus Effect
+    *   Chappie
     *   See All Coming Soon

     Explore More